 3: Know your style

 Trying on a gown cut in a silhouette that isn’t right for your body type can leave you feeling frustrated and discouraged.
 No one knows your body better than you do, so pick a silhouette and style that is flattering on your body type.
-Focus on the features you love, and work to highlight those rather than hide your flaws.
+Focus on the features you love and work to highlight those rather than hiding your flaws.

 4: Share your vision: